Tortilla Flat: Chapter summary

 17 How Danny's sorrowing friends defied the conventions.
 How the talismanic bond was burned.
 How each friend departed alone. — Danny's friends cannot dress adequately for his military funeral.
 They tell stories of him beforehand, in the gulch.
 Afterward, they drink wine stolen by Pilon from Torelli's.
 Pablo sings "Tuli Pan".
 A small fire is accidentally set in the house, and the friends watch in approval, doing nothing to save it.
 No two walk away together from the smoking ruins.

 Reception

 Tortilla Flat provided Steinbeck with his first commercial success.

-Thomas Fench, in an introduction to the novel, cited the idyllic setting, where "money is seldom needed" and all the characters desire is "enough food, a warm place to sleep, wine, and - occasionally - women and parties" as providing escapism for readers during the Great Depression.
+Thomas Fensch, in an introduction to the novel, cited the idyllic setting, where "money is seldom needed" and all the characters desire is "enough food, a warm place to sleep, wine, and – occasionally – women and parties" as providing escapism for readers during the Great Depression.

 Contemporary critics praised the novel as entertainment, although some criticised the meandering plot.
 The New York World-Telegram described the book as a "grand time" though the reviewer also felt that the ending "feels a little too casual to be moving".
 The New York Times, meanwhile, praised Steinbeck's "gift for drollery and for turning Spanish talk and phrases into a gently mocking English".